liviucotfas/ase-2019-airplane-boarding-two-doors-partial/README.md

 # Boarding Methods

-> All the simulations below have been performed using the luggage situation S4, described in our paper.
+All the simulations below have been performed using the luggage situation **S4**, described in our paper.

+> Suggestion: You can download the animations below in order to watch them at a higher resolution.

 ## Scenario 1
 * **Occupancy level:** 80% (144 passengers)